 Here is the procedure for using this shooting mode.
 With the mode dial at the A setting, use the control wheel or the control dial to select the aperture value.
-The available settings depend on the lens you are using and the setting of the Exposure Step option on screen 8 of the Camera Settings1 menu.
-For example, using the Sony 18-135mm kit lens with Exposure Step set to 0.5EV, the available settings are f/3.5, f/4.0, f/4.5, f/5.6, f/6.7, f/8.0, f/9.5, f/11.0, f/13.0, f/16.0, f/19.0, and f/22.0.
+The available settings depend on the lens you are using and the setting of the Exposure Step option on screen 9 of the Camera Settings1 menu.
+For example, using the Sony 28mm-60mm kit lens with Exposure Step set to 0.5EV, the available settings are f/4.0, f/4.5, f/5.6, f/6.7, f/8.0, f/9.5, f/11.0, f/13.0, f/16.0, f/19.0, and f/22.0.

-When you set the aperture, as seen in Figure 3-12, the f-stop (f/5.6 in this case) will appear at the bottom of the screen next to the shutter speed.
-If you turn on the Exposure Settings Guide option on screen 6 of the Camera Settings2 menu, you will see a graphic display of the aperture values on a moving band as you turn the control wheel, as shown in Figure 3-13.
+When you set the aperture, as seen in Figure 3-10, the f-stop (f/13 in this case) will appear at the bottom of the screen next to the shutter speed.
+If you turn on the Exposure Settings Guide option on screen 7 of the Camera Settings2 menu, you will see a graphic display of the aperture values on a moving band as you turn the control wheel or control dial, as shown in Figure 3-11.

-Figure 3-12.
-Normal Display of Aperture Setting
+Figure 3-10.
+Aperture Value on Shooting Screen

-Figure 3-13.
-Graphic Display of Aperture Setting
+Figure 3-11.
+Aperture Value Displayed with Exposure Setting Guide Turned On

 The camera will select a shutter speed that will result in a normal exposure given the aperture you have set.
-The camera can choose shutter speeds from 30 seconds to 1/4000 second.
+The camera can choose shutter speeds from 30 seconds to 1/4000 second, or as fast as 1/8000 second if Silent Shooting is turned on.

 Although in most cases the camera will be able to select a corresponding shutter speed that results in a normal exposure, there may be times when this is not possible.
-For example, if you are taking pictures in a very bright location with the aperture set to f/3.5, the camera may not be able to set a shutter speed fast enough to yield a normal exposure.
+For example, if you are taking pictures in a very bright location with the aperture set to f/4.0, the camera may not be able to set a shutter speed fast enough to yield a normal exposure.
 In that case, the fastest possible shutter speed will flash on the display to show that a normal exposure cannot be made using the chosen aperture.
 The camera will let you take the picture, but it may be too bright to be usable.